Skip to main content

 Prepared by Legislative Council Staff.

 HB 22-1391 altered the calculation of the severance tax credit for oil and gas production beginning in 2025.
-Under current law, oil and gas producers may claim a tax credit equal to 87.5 percent of all property taxes paid to local governments on oil and gas production, except those imposed on equipment and facilities used for production, transportation, and storage.
-Beginning in 2025, producers will instead claim a credit equal to 76.56% of each oil and gas well’s current year gross income multiplied by the previous year’s mill levy.
+Rather than claim a tax credit equal to a percentage of all property taxes paid to local governments on oil and gas production, producers would instead claim a credit equal to a percentage of each oil and gas well’s current year gross income multiplied by the previous year’s mill levy.
+HB 23-1272 further modified the credit, moving the start of the new calculation to 2026, and reducing the scale of the credit in 2026 to 65.625 percent (75 percent of the assessment rate of 87.5 percent) from 76.56 percent (87.5 percent of the assessment rate of 87.5 percent).
+In 2027, the credit will increase back to 76.56 percent of current year gross income multiplied by the previous year’s mill levy.

 Distribution